veluthambi15/GeologicalClasses/README.md

 ## Design Choices
 - Database: PostgreSQL is used for reliable and scalable storage.
 - Entity Relationships: Section and GeologicalClass entities are connected with a one-to-many relationship.
-- Caching: Results of frequently accessed data can be cached for improved performance (consider integrating caching if needed).
 - Error Handling: Detailed error messages and validation are implemented to handle invalid inputs and database constraints.

 ## Technologies Used